seald/sscrypto/README.md

 ▸ **calculateHMAC**(textToAuthenticate: *`Buffer`*): `Buffer`

-Calculates a SHA-256 HMAC with the SymKey#signingKey on the textToAuthenticate
+Calculates a SHA-256 HMAC with the SymKey#authenticationKey on the textToAuthenticate

 **Parameters:**